CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

    :lines: 228-247
    :lineno-start: 228

-Note that we also update the scale factor of the Cobb-Douglas housing production function so as to neutralize the impact that the inflation of incomes would have on housing supply through rents [#fmoney_illus]_:
+Note that we also update the scale factor of the Cobb-Douglas housing production function so as to neutralize the impact that inflation of incomes would have on housing supply through rents [#fmoney_illus]_:

 .. literalinclude:: ../equilibrium/run_simulations.py
    :language: python
    :lines: 252-255
    :lineno-start: 252

 This is because we build a stable equilibrium model with rational agents.
-In particular, this requires to remove money illusion, that is the tendency of households to view their wealth and income in nominal terms, rather than in real terms.
+In particular, this requires to remove money illusion (i.e., the tendency of households to view their wealth and income in nominal terms, rather than in real terms).

 Also note that we are updating land availability coefficents, as they evolve through time, and agricultural rent, which also depends on the interest rate and the updated scale factor: